hraberg/deuce/README.md

 **D&G**

-I'm currently explore the entire problem from a different angle.
+I'm currently exploring the entire problem from a different angle.
 This project is called D&G (`dg`), which is browser-first, written JavaScript.
 Emacs-like, no clone, no legacy, no features:

 <img width="683" src="https://github.com/hraberg/deuce/raw/master/screenshots/dg-ido-mode-with-codemirror.png" alt="D&G" title="D&G" />